The visionary founder who purchased the ‘De Hooiberg’ brewery in 1864 and built this facility.

 Inclusions #

-Free audio guide available in English, Dutch, German, French, Spanish and Italian
+Audio guide at the museum, available in English, Dutch, German, Spanish and French

 Heineken Experience